manolama/javabenching/README.md

 It's built around JMH (for benchmarking) and JOL (to fetch class layout) so you can run it using the common JMH flags.

-E.g. ``mvn clean package && java -jar target/benchmarks.jar .*pipeline.* -f 1 -wi 5 -i 25 -tu ns -prof gc`` to run the TSDB pipeline tests.
+E.g. ``mvn clean package && java -jar target/benchmarks.jar '.*pipeline.*' -f 1 -wi 5 -i 25 -tu ns -prof gc`` to run the TSDB pipeline tests.

 Run ``java -jar target/benchmarks.jar -help`` to print out the various options available.

 A script is available ``tableit.py`` to convert the JMH output to a CSV that aligns the test results into columns instead of rows so it's easier to sort.
 To use it either dump the JMH run to a log file and then pipe that into the script or pipe the JMH run directly into the script.
 E.g.

-``mvn clean package && java -jar target/benchmarks.jar .*pipeline.* -f 1 -wi 5 -i 25 -tu ns -prof gc > gc.log``
+``mvn clean package && java -jar target/benchmarks.jar '.*pipeline.*' -f 1 -wi 5 -i 25 -tu ns -prof gc > gc.log``
 ``cat gc.log | python tableit.py --csv my.csv``

+For Arrow:
+`mvn clean package && java -Dlogback.configurationFile=logback.xml --add-opens=java.base/java.nio=org.apache.arrow.memory.core,ALL-UNNAMED -jar target/benchmarks.jar '.*AtlasWrite.*' -f 1 -wi 2 -i 5 -w 2 -r 2 -tu s`

 ## Pipelines